 - Keep your room cool.
 Your bedroom should be in the 60 to 67-degree range for optimal sleep.

 - Wind down before bedtime.
-An hour or two before bed, try eliminating screen time and light candles, put on relaxing music, meditate, or take a warm bath.
+An hour or two before bed, try eliminating screen time.
+Put on relaxing music, meditate, or take a warm bath.

 #2 – Exercise balance